sharax/crowds/data/tasks/Country_Currency/README.txt

 Representative Tasks Methodology:
 A random sample of 20 countries chosen using a one dimensional weighted sampling technique, with the dimension being the population of a country.
 We kept in mind that most countries belonging to the European Union have Euro as their currency, and hence avoided sampling those countries.
+Answers- Generate 4 other options randomly from the complete list of countries